How Long To Let Steak Rest ~ The Science of Juiciness!

 - Is it important to let steak rest before you cook it or rest after you cook?

-You cooked up your favorite steak just how you like it, you're starving, you take your nice Ribeye Steak straight from the skillet to your plate and cut in for that first mouthful.
+You cooked up your favorite steak just how you like it, you're starving, you take your nice Picanha or Ribeye Steak straight from the skillet to your plate and cut in for that first mouthful.

 Do you notice the small lake of reddish liquid getting bigger by the second on your plate?